High-Protein Overnight Oats

 4. Serve and enjoy

-In the morning, give the oats a stir, add your favorite toppings, and enjoy straight from the jar or in a bowl.
+In the morning, give the oats a gentle stir if you like, add your favorite toppings, and enjoy straight from the jar or in a bowl.

 High protein overnight oats in a glass jar made with oats, Greek yogurt, and chia seeds, topped with raspberries and blueberries on a light stone surface.